 - Even if you don’t go to Uruguay, take the ferry from Buenos Aires to Colonia for an amazing day trip.
 The city has beautiful architecture, great food and interesting history.
 Plus you can rent a golf cart to explore!

 - Get to the iconic El Mano (The Hand) sculpture early in the morning to get tourist-free photos!

 - In Punta del Este, go to the Museo Taller de Casapueblo for sunset.
 I had a cloudy sunset but it was still scenic.
 The museum is really cool too.

 - Eat lots of beef, pizza and gelato!

-- Most of my do-overs have to do with Uruguay.
-I did a bus tour around Montevideo.
+- I did a bus tour around Montevideo.
 It gave me a good sense of the city, but I would have liked a bit more time to explore the old city.
 However, that part of town is not the safest.

 Download my itinerary and packing list here.